zkorum/.github/profile/README.md

 #### Donation

 _Privency.org_ can rely on donation - a la Wikipedia.
 After all, this product is a public good, so it is easy to justify.

+## Legal concerns

+I am uncertain at the moment of the legality of using government IDs combined with biometrics for general-purpose login - even through ZKP.

+After a bit of research, it seems that it depends on the exact document/information and on the juridisction.

+This is something that should be validated and eventually challenged through lobbying and education, because from what I've read, most often than not, countries which ban the use of governement ID for login other than specific limited usage are doing so to protect the privacy of citizen's data.
+But zero-knowledge proof precisely protects privacy.

+For example:
+- https://www.senat.fr/lc/lc181/lc181_mono.html shows that it is illegal to use the Social Security Number in France for login outside of restricted services.
+- it is not clear whether using a hash of a SSN is illegal: having knowledge of the hash doesn't give you knowledge of the SSN - it is cryptographically impossible.
+- there are countries where it is legal
+- [France Identité](https://france-identite.gouv.fr/) is actually based on zero-knowledge proof, so it is a good sign

 ## Resources